![]() |

 When you configure MySQL for debugging you automatically enable a

-lot of extra safety check functions that monitor the health of mysqld
+lot of extra safety check functions that monitor the health of mysqld.

 If they find something "unexpected," an entry will be written to

-directs to the error log!
+stderr, which safe_mysqld directs to the error log!
 This also

 means that if you are having some unexpected problems with MySQL and